noyamirai/WFUT/docs/productdoc.md

 }
 ```

 After using Express session the response time decreased from 200ms to 30ms!
 This improvement is great, however it still means the initial load server response time is still 70-200ms, so it is only relevant for repeat visits.
 The next step was using a service worker, which I will discuss in the next chapter, but using a service worker improved the performance on repeat visits significantly!
 It went from 70-200ms to 2ms.
 COOL!
+(Later, after fetching some extra data, the response time went up to 500ms-800ms)

 The second one occured when navigating to a team details page.
 Due to the fact that I need to perform at least 3 calls and manipulate all data on initial load, you can imagine it was a shit show.
 It was unmanagable, chaotic, too many lines and most importantly, it was super slow...
 The server response time of fetching team details took 6 seconds!
 So, first thing I did was refactor the code into something more compact.
 The refactoration caused the server response time to decrease from 6 seconds to 3 seconds!
 A clear improvement, but still too slow.